 It’s very easy to move your things, including your car to New Zealand thanks to companies like Willship, who offer reduced rates to make moving cost-effective and efficient.

-For example, you can transport your whole car for as little as AUD$1850.00 door to door.
+For example, the cost to ship your car from Australia to New Zealand can be as little as AUD$1850.00 door to door.
 Many people opt to do this because selling a car can be a hassle and why wouldn’t you want to keep your loved vehicle when moving to your new home?

 When you consider the loss you’ll make in the private sale it’s a no brainer to take your vehicle with you when prices are this low.